gravitational/careers/challenges/security/application-security.md

 These exercises have several goals:

-* It helps us to understand what to expect from you as a developer, what security issues you find important, how you communicate those issues to peers and how you write production code.
+* It helps us to understand what to expect from you as a developer, what security issues you find important, how you communicate those issues to peers, and how you write production code.
-* It helps you get a feel for what it would be like to work at Teleport, as this exercise aims to simulate our day-as-usual and expose you to the type of work and communication you can expect if you join Teleport.
+* It helps you get a feel for what it would be like to work at Teleport, as this exercise aims to simulate our day-as-usual and exposes you to the type of work and communication you can expect if you join Teleport.
 * We aim to keep the process light.
 While there are time limits, it is to keep exercises from consuming undue amounts of your time, and not to test